 This is a combination of two educational institutions focused on creating a national comprehensive university designed to deliver high-impact education and value for students in medicine, science, architecture, design, fashion, textiles, health, business, engineering and more.

-The academic leadership of both Philadelphia University and Thomas Jefferson University had connected over the last several months to discuss potential partnership opportunities.
+Prior to signing the Letter of Intent (LOI) on December 17, 2015, the academic leadership of both Philadelphia University and Thomas Jefferson University had connected over several months to discuss potential partnership opportunities.
 What became clear through these conversations was that both organizations share a commitment and strong desire to reimagine education that can launch students into the careers of their passion in a bigger, bolder way.